First I would start by thanking Greyline for excellent communication and support. Any questions I had were promptly answered and addressed.

 It's great!
 If the signal is around, the flagpole can capture it.
 I also tested it with my small 200mw WSPR transmitter on many bands, and I could reach as far south as Antarctica, Australia, and more.
 Awesome.

 OH!
-And I also got complements on the overall aspect of the flag and flagpole.
+And I also got compliments on the overall aspect of the flag and flagpole.

 I am very happy, and I highly recommend it